-With the exception of cremated remains graves, the Council will provide at each interment in a new grave a temporary grave marker.
+The Council will provide at each interment in a new grave a temporary grave marker.
 This marker will remain in position until the memorial stone is installed.
 No other item must be placed upon the grave space.
 These include plastic/wooden fencing, windmills, and glass vases, etc. This marker will be removed by the Bereavement Service staff once the permanent memorial is erected.